abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 ![Final Score Chart](images/zeroshot-experiment-final-score-(harmonic-mean-of-comet-and-meta)-per-language-and-model.png)

 ### Observations

-- **COMET Scores:** `gpt-4o` and `gemini-2.0-flash` consistently achieve the highest COMET scores for high-resource languages, indicating strong fluency and adequacy. `facebook_nllb_200_3.3b` is robust and covers all languages, but is slightly behind the top models. `gemma3_instruct_4b_text` and `llama3.1_8b` lag behind, especially in low-resource and Asian languages, with `mistral7b` showing the lowest scores in these settings.
+- **COMET Scores:** `gpt-4o` and `gemini-2.0-flash` consistently achieve the highest COMET scores for high-resource languages, with scores above 90 in most cases. `facebook_nllb_200_3.3b` is robust and covers all languages, but is slightly behind the top models. `gemma3_instruct_4b_text` and `llama3.1_8b` show moderate performance, while `mistral7b` is the weakest, especially in low-resource and Asian languages.
-- **M-ETA Scores:** `gemini-2.0-flash` and `gpt-4o` again lead in M-ETA scores for high-resource languages, with `facebook_nllb_200_3.3b` providing broad but lower coverage.
-M-ETA scores for `llama3.1_8b`, `gemma3_instruct_4b_text`, and `mistral7b` are notably lower, especially for Asian and low-resource languages, highlighting adequacy challenges.
+- **M-ETA Scores:** `gemini-2.0-flash` and `gpt-4o` lead in M-ETA scores for high-resource languages, but all models, including `facebook_nllb_200_3.3b`, show a significant drop in adequacy for Asian and low-resource languages.
+The gap between COMET and M-ETA is especially pronounced for these languages, highlighting persistent adequacy challenges.
-- **Final Score:** The harmonic mean of COMET and M-ETA confirms that `gpt-4o` and `gemini-2.0-flash` are the most consistent top performers for high-resource languages. `facebook_nllb_200_3.3b` is a strong baseline for broad coverage, but the largest performance gaps are seen in low-resource and Asian languages, where adequacy (M-ETA) is a limiting factor.
+- **Final Score:** The harmonic mean of COMET and M-ETA confirms that `gpt-4o` and `gemini-2.0-flash` are the most consistent top performers for high-resource languages.
+However, all models, including strong baselines, experience a sharp decline in overall performance for low-resource and Asian languages, driven by low adequacy (M-ETA) scores.

 ### Conclusion

-- The combined metrics show that `gpt-4o` and `gemini-2.0-flash` are the best-performing models in the zero-shot setting, especially for high-resource languages. `facebook_nllb_200_3.3b` remains a reliable baseline for broad language coverage.
-The Final Score metric provides a holistic view, emphasizing the importance of both adequacy and fluency, and highlights the need for further improvement in low-resource and Asian languages.
+- The combined metrics show that `gpt-4o` and `gemini-2.0-flash` are the best-performing models in the zero-shot setting for high-resource languages, with strong fluency and adequacy. `facebook_nllb_200_3.3b` remains a reliable baseline for broad language coverage.
+However, adequacy remains a major challenge for all models in low-resource and Asian languages, as reflected in the Final Score.
+Further research is needed to close this gap and improve adequacy in these settings.

 ## Retrieval Augmented Generation